Laurel and Hardy: Career interruption

 In 1948, on the team's return to America, Laurel was sidelined by illness and temporarily unable to work.
 He encouraged Hardy to take movie roles on his own.
-Hardy's friend John Wayne hired him to co-star in The Fighting Kentuckian for Republic Pictures, and Bing Crosby got him a small part in Frank Capra's Riding High.
+Hardy's friend John Wayne hired him to co-star in The Fighting Kentuckian (1949) for Republic Pictures, and Bing Crosby got him a small part in Frank Capra's Riding High (1950).

-In 1950–51, Laurel and Hardy made their final feature-length film together, Atoll K. A French-Italian co-production directed by Léo Joannon, it was plagued by problems with language barriers, production issues, and both actors' serious health issues.
+In 1950–51, Laurel and Hardy made their final feature-length film together, Atoll K. A French–Italian co-production directed by Léo Joannon, it was plagued by problems with language barriers, production issues, and both actors' serious health issues.
 When Laurel received the script's final draft, he felt its heavy political content overshadowed the comedy.
 He quickly rewrote it, with screen comic Monte Collins contributing visual gags, and hired old friend Alfred Goulding to direct the Laurel and Hardy scenes.
-During filming, Hardy developed an irregular heartbeat, while Laurel experienced painful prostate complications that caused his weight to drop to 114 pounds.
+During filming, Hardy developed an irregular heartbeat, while Laurel experienced painful prostate complications that caused his weight to drop to 114 lb.
 Critics were disappointed with the storyline, English dubbing, and Laurel's sickly physical appearance.
 The film was not commercially successful on its first release, and brought an end to Laurel and Hardy's film careers.
 Atoll K did finally turn a profit when it was rereleased in other countries.
 In 1954, an American distributor removed 18 minutes of footage and released it as Utopia; widely released on film and video, it is the film's best-known version.

 After Atoll K wrapped in April 1951, Laurel and Hardy returned to America and used the remainder of the year to rest.
 Stan appeared, in character, in a silent TV newsreel, Swim Meet, judging a local California swimming contest.

-Most Laurel and Hardy films have survived and are still in circulation.
+Almost all of the Laurel and Hardy films have survived and are still in circulation.
 Only three of their 107 films are considered lost and have not been seen in complete form since the 1930s.
-The silent film Hats Off from 1927 has vanished completely.
-The first half of Now I'll Tell One (1927) is lost, and the second half has yet to be released on video.
-The Battle of the Century (1927), after years of obscurity, is now almost complete but a few minutes are missing.
-In the 1930 operatic Technicolor musical The Rogue Song, Laurel and Hardy appeared as comedy relief in 10 sequences; only one exists.
-The complete soundtrack has survived.
+The first half of the silent film Now I'll Tell One (1927), with Laurel and Hardy appearing as ensemble players, is lost, and the second half has yet to be released on video.
+Of the team efforts, the silent film Hats Off from 1927 has vanished completely.
+The Battle of the Century (1927), after years of obscurity as a three-minute fragment, is now almost complete with only a few minutes missing.
+In the 1930 operatic Technicolor musical The Rogue Song, Laurel and Hardy appeared as comedy relief in ten sequences; only one exists.
+The complete soundtrack, recorded on discs, has survived.